 The mid-cut is the perfect medium between high and low, providing support to the ankle, albeit not as direct or strong, but without inhibiting the range of motion.

 The low-cut is made for those without any need for ankle-specific support.
 This provides the greatest range of motion and a lighter-weight design but does not provide any protection to your ankle should you require it.

 Consider Sticking to Well-Known Brands

 More than any other product you purchase for lacrosse, sticking with an established brand is a good rule of thumb to operate by when choosing a pair of lacrosse turf shoes.

 Brands like Nike, Under Armour, and Adidas have experience making shoes that last and work for athletes at the highest level.

-Also, as turf shoes skew closer to a traditional shoe, going with an established brand that you may be familiar with already gives you an idea of how it will fit and wear long-term.
+Also, as turf shoes skew closer to traditional shoes, going with an established brand that you may be familiar with already gives you an idea of how it will fit and wear long-term.

-These brands have already earned your trust and that is important when it comes to considering what you put on your feet—one of the most important decisions you have to make when stepping onto the field in any competition.
+These brands have already earned your trust, which is important when considering what you put on your feet—one of the most important decisions you have to make when stepping onto the field in any competition.